GeoDataExplorer/Principal_Component_Analysis/README.md

 This repository contains R script for principal component analysis of the wine data.
-This demonstration dataset is of different consumption types and overall health of different nations.
+This demonstration dataset is of wine, beer, liquor consumption and heart disease of different nations.
 The data can be used to perform simple PCA analysis of these countries.